Skip to main content Skip to footer

 • Be cautious with combining medications and alcohol.

 Safe and supportive relationships are important for our mental health and well-being.
 Having good relationships in our lives can make us feel valued, respected and connected.
+Many studies have shown that people who have fulfilling relationships with family, friends and community members are happier, have fewer health problems, and live longer.

 We know that Intimate Partner Violence (IPV) impacts people of all ages.
 Elder Abuse Prevention Ontario has released information about IPV and older adults.
 See Understanding IPV among Older Adults in Canada for key facts, statistics and more information.